onozaty/treecat/README.md

 ## Features

+- **Single binary with no dependencies** - Download and run, no installation required
 - **Directory tree visualization with file content aggregation** - Single output combining tree structure and file contents
 - **Optimized for LLM context** - Ideal for Claude Code, ChatGPT, GitHub Copilot, and other AI coding assistants
 - **Automatic .gitignore pattern application** - Respects your project's .gitignore rules by default